WPsites/WPide/readme.txt

 3. Showing auto complete, function reference and file tree.

 == Changelog ==

+= 2.0.6 =
+* Cleaned up the WPide class and modified the way the class is passed to WordPress actions/filters.

 = 2.0.5 =
 * On startup the editor page now shows extra debuggin information for the filesystem API initialisation.